syncfusion-content/blazor-docs/blazor/common/how-to/customize-font-size-and-color.md

 {% endtabs %}

-3. Create a `SCSS` file as `~/wwwroot/styles/custom.scss` and provide the variables to override as shown below.
+3. Create a `scss` file as `~/wwwroot/styles/custom.scss` and provide the variables to override as shown below.

 {% tabs %}

-{% highlight SCSS %}
+{% highlight scss %}

     $calendar-normal-max-width: 362px !default;
     $calendar-normal-min-width: 256px !default;